-

 Prior knowledge

-Undergraduate-level general chemistry; Advanced-level organic chemistry.
+Undergraduate-level knowledge of general chemistry; Advanced-level knowledge of organic chemistry.

 3